fumito-suzuki/Fixed-Field-Theory/docs/v1.2.5/figures/README.md

 the stable T-fiber core (real structure) and the surrounding T-wave interference.

-This figure is not a physical illustration.
+This figure is not a physical illustration nor a depiction of biological form.
 It fixes the *viewing angle* used throughout FFT to separate substance (Ψ) from appearance (ψ).